-When considering whether an applicant or member of their household is vulnerable, the Council will consider if someone will be considered vulnerable in accordance with the homelessness legislation Housing Act 1996 Part 7.
+When considering whether an applicant or member of their household is vulnerable, the Council will consider if someone will be considered vulnerable in accordance with the homelessness legislation Housing Act 1996 Part 7 and recent relevant case law.

 15. Members of the Council, Staff Members and their Relations